-The 2018 LHMP seeks to identify where EBMUD can take reasonable actions to minimize the adverse effects and dangers posed by disaster events before they occur.
-Despite EBMUD's actions to reduce the potential for damage and harm while increasing readiness to respond to such events, the potential for significant harm and damage arising from natural disasters remains.
+The 2023 LHMP seeks to identify where EBMUD can take reasonable actions to minimize the adverse effects and dangers posed by disaster events before they occur.
+Despite EBMUD's actions to reduce the potential risks, while increasing readiness to respond to such events, the potential for significant harm and damage arising from natural disasters remains.

-The 2018 LHMP represents EBMUD's commitment to pre-disaster mitigation, prevention, and preparation.
+The 2023 LHMP represents EBMUD's commitment to pre-disaster mitigation, prevention, and preparation.
 It helps fulfill EBMUD's regulatory obligations as established by law and serves as a guide for decision makers as they commit resources to reduce the impacts of such hazards in the future.

-The 2018 LHMP provides a variety of new features and improves upon the 2011 LHMP.
-This 2018 LHMP follows the guidelines set in FEMA's Local Hazard Mitigation Plan Handbook (March 2013) and includes substantial new material, including a chapter on climate change mitigation.
+The 2023 LHMP improves upon the 2018 LHMP and follows the guidelines set in the FEMA Local Hazard Mitigation Plan Handbook (March 2013).